mirakl/redux-lists/readme.md

 }
 ```

 Redux-lists normalizes your array of objects into a map / list structure.
-This is pretty convenient because it avoids repetition of information, here the posts objects are in the map and their id used as a reference in the lists.
+This is pretty convenient because it avoids repetition of information, here the articles objects are in the map and their id used as a reference in the lists.

 #### Redux-lists state-tree evolution